SudeekshaVandrangi/CLTV-Prediction/README.md

 Scale the system using Apache Hadoop/Spark for big data processing

-### 👨‍💻 Authors

-Shreyas Hingmire

-Nayan Bhiwapurkar

-Sudeeksha Vandrangi

-Vaishnavi Chunchu
+Authors:

-Toshal Warke
+Sudeeksha Vandrangi, Nayan Bhiwapurkar, Shreyas Hingmire, Vaishnavi Chunchu, Toshal Warke

 📄 License This project is open-source and licensed under the MIT License.